Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .14					| 17 No entry											|
 | .09	      			| 38 Keep right					 				|
 | .02				    | 1 Speed limit 30     							|

+For the second image Turn right ahead, the model is very sure that this is a Beware of ice/snow sign (probability of 0.94).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|